whirlybloke/extract_images/README.md

 - **For macOS Users:**
   - Installation guide: [FFmpeg Installation on macOS](https://ffmpeg.org/download.html#build-mac)
+  - You can also install ffmpeg using Homebrew `brew install ffmpeg`

 - **For Windows Users:**
   - Installation guide: [FFmpeg Installation on Windows](https://ffmpeg.org/download.html#build-windows)